-Aldi today launched Ireland’s largest reverse vending machine at its Naas, Monread Road store in Co.
+Today Aldi launched Ireland’s largest reverse vending machine – at its Monread Road store, in Naas, Co.
 Kildare.

 The discounter noted that its newest unit is capable of collecting and storing up to 10,500 plastic bottles or 42,000 aluminium cans at any given time.

-The trial follows the success of Aldi’s first reverse vending machine in its Mitchelstown, Cork store as well as the launch of a new machine at its Mallow store.
+The trial follows the success of Aldi’s first reverse vending machine – in its store in Mitchelstown, Cork – as well as the launch of a new machine at its Mallow store.

-From today, Aldi’s highlighted that it's Kildare customers are encouraged to return PET plastic bottles (up to three litres in size) and aluminium drink cans to the reverse vending machine in Aldi’s store.
+From today, Aldi highlighted that its Kildare customers are encouraged to return PET plastic bottles (up to three litres in size) and aluminium drink cans to the reverse vending machine in its store.

 Aldi’s Mitchelstown reverse vending machine has experienced great demand since its introduction in February.

-Commenting, Donald Mackay, regional managing director, Aldi Ireland, said, “Following the success of our initial reverse vending machine, we are delighted to install Ireland’s largest machine at our Naas store.
-Having a machine with larger capacity means we can make an even greater impact on the environment and with our charity partner Barnardos.
+Commenting, Donald Mackay, regional managing director, Aldi Ireland, said, “Following the success of our initial reverse vending machine, we are delighted to instal Ireland’s largest machine at our Naas store.
+Having a machine with larger capacity means we can make an even greater impact on the environment, and with our charity partner, Barnardos.
 Through this initiative, we’re encouraging our customers to give to Barnardos, which is doing amazing work with vulnerable children and families, while also helping to improve the environment.”

-Welcoming the initiative, Evie Sammon, Mayor of Naas said, “As Mayor of Naas I am delighted Aldi has chosen its Naas store for the largest reverse vending machine in Ireland.
-It’s not only going to benefit the environment but will also benefit children across Ireland through its charity partner Barnardos.
+Welcoming the initiative, Evie Sammon, the mayor of Naas, said, “As mayor of Naas, I am delighted Aldi has chosen its Naas store for the largest reverse vending machine in Ireland.
+It’s not only going to benefit the environment, but will also benefit children across Ireland through its charity partner, Barnardos.
 I look forward to it being used widely.”

-Barnardos CEO Suzanne Connolly welcomed the donations from the initiative.
-“The €1,000 monthly donation from Aldi will help make a real difference to the vulnerable children and families we work with across the country," she said.
+Barnardos’ CEO, Suzanne Connolly, welcomed the donations from the initiative, saying, “The €1,000 monthly donation from Aldi will help make a real difference to the vulnerable children and families we work with across the country.